RomaMalasarte/RomaMalasarte.github.io/essays/UI-Framework.md

 ## _Is it even worth the time and patience?_
 As a student who is curious to know about UI framework and has talked about that being a potential career, this is the return investment and time frustration that I know will be invaluable to me in the future.
 We learn things every day to get familiar with what we aim to practice in the future.
 Three weeks go, I knew NOTHING about Bootstrap, CSS, was newly introduced to HTML.
 Three weeks later?
 I know at least something about it.
 I experienced it.
 Learning something new is not easy and is not always going to be happy-go-lucky.
 Challenging myself to gain knowledge on something new, is a style of growth in both my personal and professional endeavors.

-Can a Sofware engineer benefit from UI frameworks?
+Can a software engineer benefit from UI frameworks?
 You bet it.
 It’ll be the best of both worlds.